LLM-Safety Evaluations Lack Robustness: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have rapidly transitioned from research to widespread adoption by millions of users and industry~\cite{achiam2023gpt,team2024gemini,touvron2023llama,TheC3}.
 Since their adoption, model capabilities have considerably increased, quickly saturating many common benchmarks~\cite{clark2018think,zellers2019hellaswag}.
-Furthermore, with the advent of multi-modal and agentic models derived from LLMs, the operational scope has quickly grown far beyond text-only tasks~\cite{liu2024visual,team2024gemini}.\\ As a direct consequence of their widespread adoption and growing capabilities, the safety and reliability of LLMs have become increasingly relevant, which is also reflected by responses from politics~\cite{aisi2025about,schuett2024risk,naiia2020}, academia~\cite{huang2024survey,hendrycks2022x}, and industry~\cite{anthropic2024sp,openai2023safety,touvron2023llama}.
-Governments are addressing AI risk concerns via new regulations~\cite{act2024eu,naiia2020} and the establishment of AI risk centers, such as the UK AI Safety Institute \cite{aisi2025about}.
-Furthermore, the academic community has responded with a considerable amount of research investigating potential risks associated with advanced AI systems~\cite{hendrycks2023overview} and approaches to detect and mitigate vulnerabilities~\cite{yu2023gptfuzzer}.
+Furthermore, with the advent of multi-modal and agentic models derived from LLMs, the operational scope has quickly grown far beyond text-only tasks~\cite{liu2024visual,team2024gemini}.\\ As a direct consequence of their widespread adoption and growing capabilities, the safety and reliability of LLMs have become increasingly relevant.
+This has prompted responses from governments~\cite{aisi2025about,schuett2024risk,naiia2020}, academia~\cite{huang2024survey,hendrycks2022x}, and industry~\cite{anthropic2024sp,openai2023safety,touvron2023llama}, including new regulations~\cite{act2024eu,naiia2020}, dedicated safety institutes~\cite{aisi2025about}, and alignment research~\cite{hendrycks2023overview,yu2023gptfuzzer}.
 Lastly, model providers have demonstrated efforts toward aligning models to their safety guidelines \cite{bai2022constitutional,guan2024deliberative} by releasing open-source projects~\cite{openai_evals,dubey2024llama3herdmodels}, technical reports~\cite{achiam2023gpt,abdin2024phi,dubey2024llama}, and safety testing through external partners~\cite{openai_red_teaming_network,llama3modelcard} and safety institutes.\\ Despite these initiatives, jailbreaks that circumvent built-in safety systems quickly emerged and have remained a challenge since then \cite{shen2024anything}.